Aspin House |

 (Notikewin Provincial Park)

-A Hudson's Bay Co. post on the Peace River, at or near the mouth of the Notikewin River.
+A Hudson's Bay Co. post on the west bank of the Peace River, at or near the mouth of the Notikewin (aka Battle) River.

 Aspin House

-A North West Co. post located on the Peace River between Paddle Prairie and Fort Vermilion.
+A North West Co. post located on the Peace River.
+Also known as Fort du Tremble.

 Fort Vermilion (1) (National Historic Site)

-A North West Co. post on the Peace River, originally located about 90 km upstream near the present-day Paddle Prairie ferry crossing.
-Taken over by the Hudson's Bay Co. in 1822 and later relocated here to its present site in 1831 (HBC records cover 1802 - 1906).
-The sole surviving component of the former post, once located at River Road and 45th Street as a private residence, is the "Old Bay House" (1907), the former clerk's quarters and factor's house, which was relocated in 1994 adjacent to the town's Visitor Information Centre.
+A North West Co. post originally located on the Peace River about 90 kilometres (55 miles) upriver from the present town.
+Taken over by the Hudson's Bay Co. in 1822 and then relocated to its present site between 1828 to 1831 (HBC records cover 1802 - 1906).
+The sole surviving component of the former post, once located at River Road and 45th Street as a private residence, is the "Old Bay House" (built 1907), the former clerk's quarters and Factor's house, which was relocated in 1994 adjacent to the town's Visitor Information Centre.
 Of interest in town is the Fort Vermilion Heritage Centre at the Community and Cultural Complex.

 See also Town of Fort Vermilion Info from Discover the Peace Country.com